 Certified Teacher Evaluation

-Find a Florida-certified teacher to review your portfolio.
-They write a statement saying your child made satisfactory progress.
-This doesn’t have to be a formal meeting.
-Many evaluators work remotely and can review portfolios digitally.
+First, find a state-certified teacher to review your portfolio.
+Then, they write a statement saying your child made progress.
+Importantly, this doesn’t need to be a formal meeting.
+Many evaluators work by phone or email.

 Cost: Usually $25-75